Key takeaways:

 - Pressure washing or power washing

 Painting equipment can be expensive, so start by investing in the essentials and build your inventory of equipment over time.
+As your business grows, you can invest in additional painting supplies for larger or more specialized projects.

 - A few brushes of different sizes